|Original Policy Source||APPM Section II Item 32|

 - If an individual is no longer employed at NIU or is otherwise unavailable for signature at the time the statements are distributed, the employee's supervisor will certify the employee's Effort Statement using suitable means of verification, which includes but is not limited to: first-hand observations of the work being performed, written confirmation from the individual, physically verifiable information, notebooks, and/or sign-in sheets.

-- The signature on the Effort Statement is an endorsement by the individual that, to the best of his or her knowledge, the salary charges accurately reflect their work on the project(s) for which they are paid during the verification period.
+- The signature on the Effort Statement is an endorsement by the individual that, to the best of their knowledge, the salary charges accurately reflect their work on the project(s) for which they are paid during the verification period.

 Changes to Effort Statements during Certification

-- If the payroll distribution reflected on an Effort Statement does not accurately display how the employee spent his or her time the employee must contact SPA.
+- If the payroll distribution reflected on an Effort Statement does not accurately display how the employee spent their time the employee must contact SPA immediately.

 - SPA will adjust salary charges accordingly where the actual project effort differs from the payroll distribution.